Home Seller Insight

 - Real Estate Disclosure & Election – Seller–this form establishes the relationship between seller and broker.

-- Exclusive Right to Sell or Rent–this is the main listing agreement that outlines the commission, requirements of the agent and seller and other conditions.
+- Exclusive Right to Sell–this is the main listing agreement that outlines the commission, requirements of the agent and seller and other conditions.

 - Seller Property Disclosure Statement–this is the disclosure statement used to highlight important facts about the property and its history during ownership of the seller.